-Roland Deiser is a globally recognized thought leader in the field of creating strategic and organizational capabilities for large-scale systems.
+Roland Deiser is a globally recognized thought leader in the field of creating strategic and organizational capabilities for complex organizations.
 He pursues his passion by publishing, teaching, speaking, advising, orchestrating executive networks and producing customized think tanks.

-As a Drucker Senior Fellow, Roland leads the Center for the Future of Organization at the Drucker School of Management at Claremont Graduate University.
+As a Drucker Senior Fellow, Roland leads the Center for the Future of Organization at the Drucker School of Management at Claremont Graduate University, which he founded in 2015.
 He is also the Founder and Chairman of the Executive Corporate Learning Forum (ECLF), an international consortium of more than 50 global corporations which focuses on key issues of learning and of transformation in large organizations.

-His current work focuses on the impact of digital technologies on leadership and organization, and on organizational capabilities required in disruptive environments and shifting business ecosystems.
-His most recent books are “Designing the Smart Organization” and “Transformers”.
+His current work focuses on the impact of digital transformation on leadership and organization, and on organizational capabilities that are required to shape and leverage business ecosystems.

 Roland Deiser is the author of three books, and he has published more than 40 articles in professional journals, magazines, and books.
 A comprehensive list of publications can be found in the archive.